blueshark-14/watchdog-cpp/README.md

 # 🛡️ Watchdog-CPP

-A modern, cross-platform-inspired **process monitoring and management tool** written in C++ for Windows.
+A modern, cross-platform-inspired **process monitoring and management tool** written in C++ for Windows and Linux.
-This project demonstrates advanced Windows API usage, robust C++11 code structure, and practical system programming skills.
+This project demonstrates advanced Windows and Linux API usage, robust C++11 code structure, and practical system programming skills.

 ---